For a faster, more profitable home sale

-If you can’t live without your tv, at least try to hide it in an attractive armoire or other piece of furniture.
+If you can’t live without your TV, try hiding it in an armoire or other piece of furniture.

-Declutter your bedroom by removing any work-related items; the computer and all of the unattractive accessories that come with it; printer, keyboard, lots and lots of wires.
-You don't want to be reminded of work when you're lying in bed!
+Declutter your bedroom by removing any work-related items; the computer and all of the unattractive accessories that come with it; printer, keyboard, and far too many wires.

-Unless you have a huge room with a designated office area at one end, refrain from keeping electronics in your bedroom, especially the master bedroom.
+Unless you have a huge bedroom with a designated office area at one end, refrain from keeping electronics there, especially in a master bedroom.
 These items will spoil the impression of your bedroom as a peaceful retreat.

-If you must use a portion of the master bedroom as an office, try to screen off the area or hide the computer and paperwork in an armoire or cabinet.
+If you must use a portion of the master bedroom as an office, try screening off the area.

 For tiny bedrooms, see small bedroom decorating ideas for tips on making a small space appear larger.